 All candidates for the Ph.D. degree must complete 72 points of credit, at least 32 in residence at the Graduate School, and achieve a grade point average (GPA) of B (3.0) or better.
 The Ph.D. program is aimed at enabling a student to prepare for and carry out research in physics at the frontier of knowledge.
 The department encourages entry into dissertation research under the supervision of a faculty member as soon as one has attained sufficient mastery of the fundamental principles and techniques of physics.
 Depth and breadth within the larger context of contemporary physics are promoted by a flexible set of course requirements.
 Numerous seminars and the weekly Physics Colloquium provide an excellent opportunity for students to keep abreast of recent developments across the full spectrum of physics research.
 Special talks by faculty members describing their research programs help students learn about research activities in the department.

 Core Course Requirements: The aim of the Ph.D. program is to certify the student’s mastery of a traditional body of basic principles and problem-solving techniques generally considered to be an essential part of a research physicist’s training.
-To this end, a student in the program is required to get a B or better in each part of five core subjects: Dynamics, PHYS-GA 2001, Statistical Mechanics, PHYS-GA 2002, Electromagnetism, PHYS-GA 2005, Quantum Mechanics I and II, PHYS-GA 2011 and 2012, Computational Physics, PHYS-GA 2000.
+To this end, students are required to pass Statistical Mechanics, PHYS-GA 2002, Electromagnetism, PHYS-GA 2005, Classical and Quantum Mechanics I and II, PHYS-GA 2011 and 2012, Computational Physics, PHYS-GA 2000.

 In order to make satisfactory progress toward the Ph.D., a student must complete all core course requirements by the beginning of his or her second year.
 If a student fails to get a B or better in a core course (or in one of the alternative options) during his or her first academic year, the student is obliged to take the relevant preliminary examination just prior to his or her second year.
 If one or more of